ryankonno/TimeDependentEnergetics/README.md

 This model is designed to capture the time-dependent response of muscle energy consumption under a number of contractile conditions.
 As a validation we include codes demonstrating model behaviour in response to dynamic contractions, varying stimuli frequencies, and twitch contractions.

+All codes required to run the model are contained within this repository.

+Report any issues in this repository to r.konno@uq.edu.au.

 ## Model
 The model framework consists of four components including an excitation-activation model, a mechanics model, an initial energetics model, and a recovery bioenergetics model.
 The models are contained in the following codes, respectively, `ActivationModel.py`, `MechanicsModel.py`, `InitialEnergeticsModel.py`, and `BioenergeticsModel.py`.
 For a description of the model, see [PREPRINT LINK HERE]